KDE/simon/julius/gramtools/generate/00readme.txt

           Set number of sentences to be generated (default: 10)

         -s  spname
-          the name string of short-pause word to be supressed (default: "sp")
+          the name string of short-pause word to be suppressed (default: "sp")

         -v
           Debug output mode.